Agoric/documentation/main/zoe/guide/README.md

 A smart contract on Zoe must export a function `makeContract` that takes a single parameters: `zcf`, which is the contract-internal API for Zoe.
-The smart contract must return an object with two
+The smart contract must return an
-properties:
+`invite`, an invite to join the contract, which will be given to the user who instantiated the contract.

-`invite`, an invite to join the contract, which will be given to the user who instantiated the contract, and `publicAPI`, the public API to the contract (no invite necessary to call these methods!).
+If you want your contract to have a public API, add one via `zcf.initPublicAPI()`

 ## Diving Deeper